Billy Terrell: Weymouth (Second loan spell)

 Terrell was loaned out to Weymouth for a second time during what was initially planned to be a season-long deal encompassing the 2024–25 season as a replacement for Gerard Benfield, who was loaned out by Weymouth to Dorchester Town.
 (Note: Benfield was initially loaned to Dorchester Town on a season long loan but he was recalled by Weymouth no later than 7 September 2024 and went back on loan to Dorchester Town on 17 September 2024.)

 Terrell only appeared in seven league for Weymouth during the 2024–25 season, and despite this, he became an unused substitute during a 2–1 away win against Dorking Wanderers on 7 September 2024 as Benfield was recalled from his loan spell at Dorchester Town to play one match for Weymouth.

 Terrell was named as the substitute goalkeeper during Weymouth's 2–0 loss against Forest Green Rovers during the FA Cup 4th qualifying round match on 13 October 2024.
 He also featured during a 3–0 win against Wimborne Town during the 2024–25 Dorset Senior Cup quarter-final on 12 November 2024.

 Terrell did not play in any league matches for Weymouth since September 2024, with the club favouring to instead start goalkeeper Will Buse, who was signed on a loan deal from Yeovil Town until June 2025.
 Terrell's second loan spell with Weymouth would then end prematurely on 17 January 2025, and he returned to Bournemouth on the same day.

 Dunfermline Athletic

 On 1 August 2025, Terrell signed a one-year deal with Scottish Championship club Dunfermline Athletic.
 He made his debut for the club on 23 September 2025 during the 1–0 loss against Ayr United, playing the full match.
+He was a runner-up in the 2025–26 Scottish Cup.

+On 13 February 2026, he extended his contract until 2028.